Magomogo/barberry-plugin-imagemagick/README.md

 `[color]` is color, which you want to trim

 `[percent]` is percent of fuzz to be applied while trimming (more percent, possibly more image will be cut)

+### strip

+In some cases color profiles can take up significant part of your image, especially if image is small or resized.
+This option allows to cut color profiles out.